BA in Linguistics, Latin American Studies or other relevant disciplines.

 2-hour weekly seminar

-Students who fail the course may resit the term paper.
+resit: students who fail the course may resit the term paper

 Evans, Nicholas (2010).
 Dying Words.
 Endangered Languages and What They Have to Tell Us.
 Malden, MA: Riley-Blackwell.